 There are many reasons which may warrant a modification of the child support system.
 Firstly if it has been 36 months or longer since the child support order was last modified.
 Or if a new child has been added either through birth or by a physical change in custody, as well as whether a child is still eligible to receive the child support payments.
 A child looses their ability to receive support from his/her parents due to physical change in custody or emancipation.
 Or if the custodial parents work related child care expenses increased or decreased by at least 25 percent.
 And whether or not either parent’s income increased or decreased by at least 25 percent.

-Health care coverage also needs to be considered in child support payments and may modify the amount required to be paid by.
-Whether the health care premium has been increased or decreased by a minimum of 25 percent also affects the amount to be paid in child support.
-As well as if the child support payments do not include reimbursed medical/dental provision.
+Health care coverage also needs to be considered in juvenile maintenance payments and may modify the amount required to be paid by.
+Whether the health care premium has been increased or decreased by a minimum of 25 percent also affects the amount to be paid in juvenile maintenance.
+As well as if the juvenile maintenance payments do not include reimbursed medical/dental provision.

-These are all factors recognized by the state of Virginia which can aid in modifying the amount paid in child support.
+These are all factors recognized by the state of Virginia which can aid in modifying the amount paid in juvenile maintenance.

 To request a change the requesting party must write their requests and sign them.
 This must be submitted on the Request for Review and Modification form or informally in writing.
 To request a review, the parent should send in a signed request for review to the district office briefly explaining the change of circumstances.